AshwaniRajput87/MERN_Stack_July_2024/frontend/ReactJS/Lec-8_IMDB_Project-Part-3/imdb-app/README.md

   2. API key and Auth token - it will allow you to acees the movies

   3. All the end points here - https://developer.themoviedb.org/reference/intro/getting-started

+# context API

+- Why should you use context API?

+  - because prop drilling problem in React

+- what is prop drilling?

+  - a situation occurs when you are passed down the props through multiple levels of nested components to reach on a particular component where the data is required.

+- What are the challenges there?

+  - Components are getting re-rendered whenever the props are getting updating via state varibales.

+  - Maintenance cost and dev efforts and testing efforts will be increased.
+Over scope of work for delivering a particular will be increased.

+- How to fix above problem?

+  - context api

+    Context API is provided by React which is a way to share you data among components without need to pass props manually theorug each level of the component tree.

+    - usecase of context API : counter

+    - How to implememt te context API?

+      1.  create context
+      2. Provide the values via Context Provider to the repective nested level components

+    - Implement the context API for counting the number of movies added in favList navbar link.
+(Assignment)